 If you’ve already published some posts, you should probably use the Post offset option to hide them.

 Then, navigate to the Show Posts Title option to show or hide the titles of the posts.
-If you decide to show the title, you may like an idea of showing only part of it to intrigue the readers.
+If you decide to show the title, you may like the idea of showing only part of it to intrigue the readers.
 You can do it with the help of the Title Word Trim option.

 When it comes to the post images, you can either hide or show them with the help of the Show Posts Featured Image option.
-Whereas you decide to show the images, they can be displayed as simple images or box background images.
+When you decide to show the images, they can be displayed as simple images or box background images.

-After that, you should set the Background Image Size and Position, enable or disable Posts Excerpt, hide or Show Posts Meta (author, date, comments).
+After that, you should set the Background Image Size and Position, enable or disable Posts Excerpt, and hide or Show Posts Meta (author, date, comments).
 Also, enable or disable the Read More Button, select the Read More Button Icon, add or remove the Gap between the columns or rows, etc.

 When the features are all set, proceed to the Style block and change the design of the widget.
 There are tons of style settings.
-You are able to customize the Columns, the Post Items, the Post Thumbnails (images), the Post Items Content, the Titles, the Meta, the Excerpt, the Button, etc. Here’s how it all could look like:
+You are able to customize the Columns, the Post Items, the Post Thumbnails (images), the Post Items Content, the Titles, the Meta, the Excerpt, the Button, etc. Here’s what it all could look like: